SKPVenkataSDeepthi/Catastrophic-Wildfire-Prevention-Consortium-CWPC-at-CrowdDoing/README.md

 [LinkedIn](https://www.linkedin.com/in/dvskp/)

-## Closing Note
-Where data meets purpose.
-Where technology meets impact.
-Where projects become solutions.
+## Where Data Meets Purpose

+This project sits at the intersection of data, technology, and real-world impact, where dashboards tell stories, maps show risks, and data helps communities prepare for the future.

+From geospatial analysis and dashboards to AI chatbots and sentiment analysis, this work focuses on using data not just for analysis, but for impact.

-Thanks for exploring my work.
+Thanks for exploring this project.

 © 2026 Venkata Sri Deepthi SriKotaPeetambaram | Prevent Wildfire – Data & AI Project